tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 | 67 | gost_sign256 | N |
 | 68 | gost_sign512 | N |

-- Add note on the recommended column with text in {{rec-note}}.
+- Add note on the Recommended column with text in {{rec-note}}.

 # TLS PskKeyExchangeMode registry

-In order to refect the changes in the Recommended column allocation, IANA SHALL update the TLS PskKeyExchangeMode registry as follows:
+In order to reflect the changes in the Recommended column allocation, IANA SHALL update the TLS PskKeyExchangeMode registry as follows:

 - Update the registration procedure to include: